visual

 Aesthetic-Usability Effect

-Users often perceive aesthetically pleasing design as more usable and are more tolerant of minor usability issues in beautiful interfaces.
+Users often perceive aesthetically pleasing design as design that’s more usable.

 visual-designperceptionusability